 What Was Camp Jened?

 Founded in 1951, Camp Jened was designed for campers with disabilities and located at the foot of Hunter Mountain in the Catskills of New York, just a few miles south of where Woodstock took place.
-As well as fostering a sense of community and offering a boost of confidence for those who didn't have the same opportunities and abilities as other campers, the camp eventually helped ignite the American disability rights movement in the 1970s.
-At home, the law didn't offer any protections or guarantees of equality for the disabled, but at Camp Jened, campers who'd often been excluded from many normal childhood activities and institution were given a place where their disabilities didn't define them.
+As well as fostering a sense of community and offering a boost of confidence for those who didn’t have the same opportunities and abilities as other campers, the camp eventually helped ignite the American disability rights movement in the 1970s.
+At home, the law didn’t offer any protections or guarantees of equality for people with disabilities, but at Camp Jened, campers who’d often been excluded from many normal childhood activities and institutions were given a place where their disabilities didn’t define them.